aplteam/Cider/mkdocs/docs/api.md

  #.Cider  /path/to/Cider  32  cider
 ```

+:fontawesome-solid-terminal:
-See also [`]CIDER.ListOpenProjects`](user-commands.md#list-open-projects).
+[`]CIDER.ListOpenProjects`](user-commands.md#list-open-projects).

 ## :fontawesome-solid-code: ListTatinDependencies

     r←ListTatinDependencies project

-Where `project` is a fully qualified path to a project folder, returns as a 5-column matrix the dependencies installed in the Tatin installation folders.
+Where `project` is a path to a project folder, returns as a 5-column matrix the dependencies installed in the Tatin installation folders.

 1. The full package ID
 1. A Boolean indicating whether the package is a principal one or just a dependency